k2-fsa/sherpa-onnx/harmony-os/README.md

 - [./SherpaOnnxStreamingAsr](./SherpaOnnxStreamingAsr) It shows how to use streaming ASR models for real-time on-device speech recognition.

+- [./SherpaOnnxSpeakerIdentification](./SherpaOnnxSpeakerIdentification) It shows how to use speaker embedding models for on-device speaker identification.

 - [./SherpaOnnxTts](./SherpaOnnxTts) It shows how to run on-device text-to-speech.
   Please see the doc at <https://k2-fsa.github.io/sherpa/onnx/harmony-os/tts.html>